• Session No.72 Dynamics, Control and Safety of Two-Wheeled Vehicles II -Motorcycles, Bicycles, and PMV- (OS)

 Weave mode of motorcycles shows complex behavior depending on the vehicles design parameters.
 Interpretation is particularly difficult in eigenvalue analysis using multi-degree-of-freedom equations that include frame flexibility.
 In this paper, differences in the behavior of stability in weave mode are discussed using four types of design parameters that already been published.
 It is shown that the main factors are the flexibility of the frame, the cornering power of the tires, and the aerodynamic characteristics.

-Consideration of Pitch Attitude and Suspension Geometry of Personal Mobility Vehicles (PMVs) During Tilted Cornering
+Consideration of Pitch Attitude of Personal Mobility Vehicles (PMVs) during Tilted Cornering

-Tetsunori Haraguchi (Nagoya University / Nihon University)・Tetsuya Kaneko (Osaka Sangyo University)
+Tetsunori Haraguchi (Nagoya University/Nihon University)・Tetsuya Kaneko (Osaka Sangyo University/Nihon University)

 During cornering in passenger cars, body roll slightly lowers the driver's forward gaze point, and a gently nose-down roll posture is generally considered desirable.
 In contrast, in PMVs, where the body tilts significantly inward, the driver tends to look “upward” toward the direction of travel.
 Based on these observations, this study provides a hypothetical consideration of the appropriate pitch attitude of a PMV during cornering and its relationship to the front and rear suspension characteristics.